johnfairh/swift-evolution/proposals/nnnn-distributed-actors.md

 Rather than having to manually implement:

-- defining "game action" enums which represent e.g. grabing an item,
+- defining "game action" enums which represent e.g. grabbing an item,
 - declaring delegate protocols which get called when game actions happen,
 - implementing encoding/decoding of the game actions to/from their wire representations,
-- implementing logic to route incoming messages to the apropriate player
+- implementing logic to route incoming messages to the appropriate player.